Donate an Artwork

 - For donors seeking tax deduction, National Gallery will make the application on their behalf.
 Once the Inland Revenue Authority of Singapore (IRAS) has granted approval, the donor does not need to make the claim in their income tax return as it will automatically be included in the tax assessment.
 Donations can be carried forward up to a maximum of 5 years.

 Proposed artwork donations to the National Gallery, for consideration of income tax deduction purposes, should be received before or by October 31st of each year, so that sufficient time is given for the administrative and appraisal procedures.
-In conjunction with SG50, Approved Donations made during the period from 1 Jan 2015 to 31 Dec 2015 (both dates inclusive) will be given a tax deduction of 3 times the amount of donation.

 The acquisition review and acquisition process may take up to ten months to complete due to the need to comply with various legal requirements and guidelines in Singapore.